Meet the members of the LIS-Bibliometrics committee

 [Currently on leave]

-Katie is Research Analytics Librarian at the University of Bath, responsible for supporting the use of research publishing, citation and collaboration data across the University.
+Katie is the Research Analytics Librarian at the University of Bath, responsible for supporting the use of research publishing, citation and collaboration data across the University.
 Previously, Katie worked on open access at the University of Bath.

 Steve is Scholarly Communications and Repository Manager at London South Bank University.
 He oversees the university’s approach to open access and to research data management, and provides bibliometric support for measuring and evaluating research performance.